A. P. Barrett: Political

 Barrett began his political career by serving in the Texas House of Representatives for district 34 during the 28th legislature (1903–1905), at the time the district was only composed of Fannin County.
 Once serving in the Texas House of Representatives, he served in the Texas Senate for district 3 during the 29th and 30th legislatures (1905–1909), the district composed of Fannin County and Lamar County.
-While in the Texas Senate, he served as president pro tempore from April 12, 1907 to May 11, 1907.
+While in the Texas Senate, he served as president pro tempore from April 12, 1907, to May 11, 1907.
 He was a member of the Democratic Party.

 Later life

-In 1930, following his many business ventures, Barrett purchased an estate in the Rivercrest addition of Fort Worth, he also built an airfield near the estate grounds.
+In 1930, following his many business ventures, Barrett purchased an estate in the Rivercrest addition of Fort Worth, where he built an airfield near the estate grounds.

-Barrett died on March 23, 1953 in Fort Worth, Texas at the age of 74, his final burial place is Mission Burial Park South in San Antonio, Texas.
+Barrett died on March 23, 1953, in Fort Worth, at the age of 74.
+His final burial place is Mission Burial Park South in San Antonio, Texas.